 Wood Excess Patterns Part One: Overview

-One of the most important things about a person’s Wood Element is looking at what kinds of force they are willing to exert in order to get their way.
+One of the most important things about a person’s Wood element is looking at what kinds of force they are willing to exert in order to get their way.
 Very often we speak about Wood in terms of justice, and of anger as being the sign that justice has not been done: “That’s not fair — you are taking my thing, stepped on my foot, you are holding me down!”
-Theoretically, things happen that are not fair, and I get angry because this is not fair.
+Theoretically, when things happen that are not fair, I get angry because this is not fair.

 This is of course quite idealistic.
 Wouldn’t it be nice if the only times we got angry were times when an injustice has been done?
 It would be even nicer to think that, whenever we start to fight about something, it is because what we want is justice.
 Usually, however, by the time we start embarking into battle mode, by then we want a whole heck of a lot more than justice; we want dominance.
 We felt dominated, and in turn now what we want is not justice but for our own dominance to prevail.